MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadapterdeviceinitconfig.md

 The client driver calls this method in its [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693) callback before it calls [**WdfDeviceCreate**](https://msdn.microsoft.com/library/windows/hardware/ff545926).

 When a client driver calls **NetAdapterDeviceInitConfig**, the system-supplied NetAdapterCx.sys driver calls the following methods on behalf of the client.
-The client driver does not need to call these methods.
+The client driver should not call these methods, doing so will lead to undefined behavior.

 -   [**WdfDeviceInitSetReleaseHardwareOrderOnFailure**](https://msdn.microsoft.com/library/windows/hardware/hh706196)
 -   [**WdfDeviceInitSetDeviceType**](https://msdn.microsoft.com/library/windows/hardware/ff546090)